HOME > Sustainability > Initiatives and Organizations

 Principle 9: encourage the development and diffusion of environmentally friendly technologies.

-Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.
+Anti-Corruption Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.

 It provides a framework for disclosing information on climate change-related risks and opportunities.

-Responsible Care (RC) is an activity in which companies dealing with chemical substances engage in dialogue and communication with society by voluntarily ensuring the environment, safety, and health in all processes from development, manufacturing, distribution, use, and final consumption to disposal and recycling of chemical substances, and by disclosing the results of these activities.
+Responsible Care (RC) is an activity in which companies handling chemical substances engage in dialogue and communication with society by voluntarily ensuring the environment, safety, and health in all processes from development, manufacturing, distribution, use, and final consumption to disposal and recycling of chemical substances, and by disclosing the results of these activities.

 The International Council of Chemical Associations (ICCA) published the Responsible Care Global Charter, which was revised in 2014 to promote activities internationally.

-CLOMA is a platform in Japan to accelerate innovation by strengthening collaboration among a wide range of stakeholders across industries to solve the global issue of marine plastic waste.
+The CLOMA is a platform in Japan to accelerate innovation by strengthening collaboration among a wide range of stakeholders across industries to solve the global issue of marine plastic waste.

 The LRI is an international initiative that provides long-term support for research on the effects of chemical substances on human health and the environment.
 The Japan Chemical Industry Association (JCIA) is promoting this initiative in Japan.